 - 1/2 to 1 cup vegetable broth

 - 2 cups chickpeas, drained and rinsed if using canned

 - Fresh parsley, to serve

-- Preheat oven to 400˚F. Scrub sweet potatoes with running running, pat dry, and pierce several times with a fork.
+- Preheat oven to 400˚F. Scrub sweet potatoes with running water, pat dry, and pierce several times with a fork.
 Place on a baking sheet and bake for 45 minutes to an hour.
 Sweet potato should be tender.

 - Add cumin and coriander seeds to a small dry pan.
 Over medium-low heat, lightly toast until fragrant, 3-4 minutes.
 Place in a mortar along with cloves and grind until large pieces are broken down.
 Combine with red pepper flakes, paprika, and salt; set aside.

 - In a medium pot, heat olive oil over medium heat.
-Mince shallot and add to pan, sautéing for translucent, 4-5 minutes.
+Mince shallot and add to pan, sautéing until translucent, 4-5 minutes.
 Stir in spices and cook for 1 minute more.
 Add stewed tomatoes, tomato paste, and 1/2 cup vegetable broth.
 Bring to a boil, reduce to a simmer and add chickpeas.
 Continue to simmer for at least 15 minutes or until sweet potatoes are done.
 Add more vegetable broth if desired.